Home / Blog /

 Generation and life stage.

-Right now, there are five generations in the workforce, which means that employees’ life experiences and well-being needs will be quite different.
+Right now, there are five generations in the workforce, which means employees’ life experiences and well-being needs will be quite different—as will their expectations of how employers should support them.

 Take financial wellness, an increasingly important part of any well-being program.
-An employee in his late 20s might be saving for a first home, while someone in her 50s is thinking about whether she’s contributed enough to her 401(k).
+An employee in her late 20s might be saving for a first home, while someone in his 50s is thinking about whether he’s contributed enough to his 401(k).
 You may have single folks, families, empty nesters—all with different budgeting and planning needs.
 So look for a financial wellness program that offers tools and resources to help with every stage of life.

-Evaluate whether you have programs or policies that can take the pressure off—such as childcare locator services, back-up daycare, mental health content geared specifically towards women, and increased family leave.
-Employee Resource Groups can also provide excellent support in this space.
+Evaluate whether you have programs or policies that can take the pressure off—such as childcare locator services, back-up daycare, mental health support and increased family leave.
+Employee Resource Groups (ERGs) can also provide excellent support in this space.

 Health status.